mlanza/ai-literacy/301/05-text-adventures.md

 > open window
 With effort, you open the window wide enough to slip through.
 > enter house
-You are in the kitchen of the white house.<br>A table seems to have been used recently for the preparation of food.<br>A passage leads to the west, and a dark staircase can be seen leading downward.<br>A closed door leads to the east.
+You are in the kitchen of the white house.
+A table seems to have been used recently for the preparation of food.
+A passage leads to the west, and a dark staircase can be seen leading downward.
+A closed door leads to the east.

-On the table is a desk.<br>On the desk is a desktop computer.<br>Its screen glows softly.<br>Google Search is open in the browser.<br>Beside it: a modern smartphone.
+On the table is a desk.
+On the desk is a desktop computer.
+Its screen glows softly.
+Google Search is open in the browser.
+Beside it: a modern smartphone.
 ```

 You stare.